-At the direction of an insurance company that had requested an independent medical exam of an individual, a
+At the direction of an insurance company that had requested an independent medical exam of an individual, a private medical practice denied the individual a copy of the medical records OCR determined that the private practice denied the individual access to records to which she was entitled by the Privacy Rule.

-OCR required that the private practice revise its policies regarding access "to reflect the individual's right of access regardless of payment source."
+OCR required that the private practice revise its policies regarding access "to reflect the individual's right of access regardless of payment source."57

 Psychiatrists have also been advised, even when providing access to a report, to withhold access to treatment records created by other providers, on the basis that confidentiality concerns require that access to this information come directly from those providers.
 Disability evaluations typically include obtaining and reviewing records created by other health care providers.
-OCR has also affirmed that patients have access to their records held by covered entities, regardless of whether another treatment provider created information contained in the file.
-In a subsequent case example, OCR indicated that if an individual's medical records contain copies of other health care providers' records, the individual is entitled to access these records as well.
+OCR has also affirmed that patients have access to their records held by covered entities, regardless of whether another treatment provider created information contained in the file.57 In a subsequent case example, OCR indicated that if an individual's medical records contain copies of other health care providers' records, the individual is entitled to access these records as well.
 State confidentiality laws, however, may supersede this requirement, so evaluators must be familiar with their own jurisdictional standards.

 Under HIPAA and the Privacy Rule, if the evaluating clinician believes that access to the information may be harmful to the evaluee, the bar for denial of an individual's request for records is high.
-Denial is justified only if "that access requested is reasonably likely to endanger the life or physical safety of the individual or another person."
-Under these circumstances, only those specific parts of the record that would put the individual into crisis can be withheld; the rest of the record must still be released.
+Denial is justified only if "that access requested is reasonably likely to endanger the life or physical safety of the individual or another person."58 Under these circumstances, only those specific parts of the record that would put the individual into crisis can be withheld; the rest of the record must still be released.
 If the record is withheld, the individual has the right to have that decision reviewed.
-The covered entity would identify another mental health clinician to review the individual's record to determine whether the denial of access was appropriate.
+The covered entity would identify another mental health clinician to review the individual's record to determine whether the denial of access was appropriate.59

 At the time of the writing of this Practice Resource (2016), SSA has taken a position that appears to contradict the aforementioned evaluee right to access to PHI records articulated under the HIPAA Privacy Rule.
-SSA has advised its independent disability evaluators to refer claimant's requests for records related to application for Social Security Disability benefits to their state Disability Determination Service (DDS).
-60 SSA acknowledged that an independent examination for purposes of determining eligibility for Social Security disability benefits is a covered health care function under HIPAA.
+SSA has advised its independent disability evaluators to refer claimant's requests for records related to application for Social Security Disability benefits to their state Disability Determination Service (DDS).60 SSA acknowledged that an independent examination for purposes of determining eligibility for Social Security disability benefits is a covered health care function under HIPAA.
 Nevertheless, SSA's regulations deny evaluees direct access to reports; SSA has advised disability evaluators that they must comply with SSA's regulations and not the Privacy Rule's right of an individual to access their PHI.
 This contradiction has not yet been legally or administratively addressed.

-The SSA notwithstanding, a HIPAA-covered entity is required by the Privacy Rule to disclose PHI when individuals make requests to access their PHI.
-HIPAA specifically delineates exceptions that constitute grounds for denial of access, such as risk of harm.
+The SSA notwithstanding, a HIPAA-covered entity is required by the Privacy Rule to disclose PHI when individuals make requests to access their PHI.61 HIPAA specifically delineates exceptions that constitute grounds for denial of access,62 such as risk of harm.
 In addition, an individual's access may be denied if the protected health information was obtained from someone other than a health care provider under a promise of confidentiality, and the access requested would be reasonably likely to reveal the source of the information.
 However, none of these exceptions is based solely on the fact that the information was collected for disability or employment evaluations.